 There is a second white produced, which we did not taste, Perlato del Bosco Bianco, made from the Maremman trio of Trebbiano, Ansonica and Vermentino, though rarely blended as here.

-At Bulichella, two kilometers outside Suvereto, the investment is Japanese and the know how Italian.
+At Bulichella, two kilometres outside Suvereto, the investment is Japanese and the know-how Italian.
 The farm, which dates from 1983 but was completely renovated in 1997, is run biologically, looks beautiful because of all the attention lavished upon it and there is an agriturismo as well.

 Rubino 2005: Sangiovese 50%, Merlot and Cabernet Sauvignon 25% each.
 This quality red is matured for six months in barriques.
 This is the ‘calling card’ for the estate and is good value at €9.
 Lovely red fruit evident on the nose and palate, rounded easy drinking.